 Time Out says

-Actor Kumail Nanjiani breaks out with an autobiographical girlfriend-in-a-coma comedy that signals his arrival to the top.
+'Silicon Valley' actor Kumail Nanjiani breaks out with an autobiographical girlfriend-in-a-coma comedy that signals his arrival to the top

-Hoodie and backpack-clad, Uber driver Kumail (Nanjiani, modulating his nerd persona with impressive depth) turns his Pakistani heritage into a source of laughs for club crowds.
-He has a dense one-man show involving the game of cricket, and his sarcastic jokes often exploit racial anxieties.
-(Loudly arguing with his brother in a restaurant, he assures onlookers, “We hate terrorists—it’s okay.”)
-One night, Kumail’s routine is interrupted by a smiling new fan, Emily (Zoe Kazan, completely owning her scenes), and they spark the kind of banter-crammed flirtation that movies like this have perfected.
+Hoodie-clad, backpacked Kumail (Nanjiani, adding impressive emotional depth to his nerd persona) turns his Pakistani heritage into a source of laughs for comedy club crowds.
+He’s got a dense one-man show involving charts about cricket, and his jokes often exploit racial anxieties.
+One night, Kumail’s routine is interrupted by a smiling new fan, Emily (Zoe Kazan, owning her scenes), and a banter-crammed flirtation follows.
 But Kumail can’t tell his fiercely attentive suburban parents (Anupam Kher and Zenobia Shroff, both excellent) about the white girl he’s seeing.
-Instead, he stashes photos of arranged-marriage candidates in a cigar box and rides out a courtship that he thinks is doomed to fail.
+Instead, he stashes their photos of arranged-marriage candidates in a cigar box and rides out a courtship that he secretly thinks is doomed to fail.

 Cast and crew